The Northeast Brazil Travel Guide

 Plan your visit around your preferred activities and water depth.

 Seahorse tours are an unique opportunity.
-Support responsible tourism by selecting guides who prioritize the animals' well-being.
+Support responsible tourism by opting for guides who prioritize the animals' well-being.

 This ensures the longevity of this delicate ecosystem.